The ultimate guide to…

 How is Training Management Software different from…?

-The general software market is saturated with systems — each designed to do a different job — however the training management software industry is tight, and there are only a handful of genuine solutions specifically built for training organisations.
+The general software market is saturated with systems — each designed to do a different job — however the training management software industry is tight, and there are only a handful of genuine solutions specifically built for training organizations.
 As it currently stands, the majority of training providers make-do with a range of systems; we’ve run through three of the typical options used to fill the TMS-shaped gap.

 Learning Management System (LMS)

 A learning management system (LMS) is a type of software dedicated to delivering online learning.
 Unlike a training management system, an LMS is mainly focused on the experience of the end-user.
-This type of system allows you to create and manage e-learning content, enrol and communicate with students, and track and assess their performance.
+This type of system allows you to create and manage e-learning content, enroll and communicate with students, and track and assess their performance.